RTR logo French version

 The power of statistics

 Instat is a general statistical package written in BBC BASIC.
-It began life around 20 years ago on a BBC microcomputer and was first used on a training course on 'statistics in agriculture' held in Sri Lanka during 1983.
+It began life in the 1980s on a BBC microcomputer and was first used on a training course on 'statistics in agriculture' held in Sri Lanka during 1983.
 The BBC micro version was marketed commercially from mid-1985, with the DOS version for PCs becoming available in 1987.
 From 1994 Instat was free-of-charge.
 Updated DOS versions were released in 1996 and 1997.
 A Windows version was released in 1999.

 Instat has been used widely in the UK and elsewhere by a range of companies, research institutes, schools, colleges, universities and private individuals.
 At The University of Reading it has been used extensively on training courses run by the SSC and the School of Applied Statistics.
 It has also been used in many countries on statistics courses and on courses related to health, agriculture and climatology.